configcat/docs/website/docs/network-traffic.md

 ---
 Network Traffic refers to the data transmitted between your applications and ConfigCat CDN.
 It includes the requests made to fetch feature flags and settings.

-Generally speaking the Network Traffic is proportional to
+Generally speaking, the Network Traffic is proportional to:
 - the size of the `config JSON`,
 - the number of clients connecting to ConfigCat,
 - and the frequency of changes in the `config JSON`.